Jchristian27/hangman/README.md

-A command line hangman game built to learn about serialization.
+A command line hangman game built in ruby to learn about serialization.